jaybutera/img/readme.md

 ## Future Features
 Eventually it would be nice to have a @user tag option in the url.
 Collections under a user tag can be permissioned as configured by the user.
 A user can decide who can see a collection and who can add to it.
 However img is designed to be small and do one thing well.
 A feature like this would take some consideration.

+## Dev Notes

+- Session security is false and samesite none to test locally.
+Should be turned off for prod.